PabloMF-M/PubMed_AI_Radiology/README.md

 ## Methodology

 1. **Search Strategy:**
-   - A systematic search was performed on PubMed using MeSH terms extracted from the provided document.
+   - A systematic search was performed on PubMed using MeSH terms and formulas saved in the XXXX.pdf document.
    - The search criteria focused exclusively on AI applications in the field of Radiology, excluding Nuclear Medicine.
    - The articles reviewed include studies and research published up to December 31st, 2024.